MillerLab-UCDavis/Voxit/README.md

 ___________________________________________________________________
 <h2>ACKNOWLEDGMENTS:</h2>
 When you cite Voxit -- and please do so -- include the articles:
 [MacArthur MJ, Zellou G, Miller LM (2018)](http://culturalanalytics.org/2018/04/beyond-poet-voice-sampling-the-non-performance-styles-of-100-american-poets/).
 Beyond Poet Voice: Sampling the (Non-) Performance Styles of 100 American Poets.
 Journal of Cultural Analytics DOI: 10.7910/DVN/OJI8NB. and our [Stanford Arcade piece](https://arcade.stanford.edu/content/after-scansion-visualizing-deforming-and-listening-poetic-prosody/).
-These also give some background, motivation, and validation of the approach for those who want to learn more.
+These also give some background, motivation, and validation of the approach for those who want to learn more.<br/>
 When you cite the Ellis SAaC algorithm --  and please do so --  include the article:
 Lee, B.S. and D.P.W.
 Ellis.
 Noise robust pitch tracking by subband autocorrelation classification”. in Interspeech.
 2012.
 Portland.
-Minor changes were required for SAaC to work with Voxit, and these are noted in the code.
+Minor changes were required for SAaC to work with Voxit, and these are noted in the code.<br/>
 Please also cite WORLD.
 As per M. Morise's [request](https://github.com/mmorise/World) on Github, please include the following:
 [1] M. Morise, F. Yokomori, and K. Ozawa: WORLD: a vocoder-based high-quality speech synthesis system for real-time applications, IEICE transactions on information and systems, vol. E99-D, no. 7, pp. 1877-1884, 2016.
 [2] M. Morise: D4C, a band-aperiodicity estimator for high-quality speech synthesis, Speech Communication, vol. 84, pp. 57-65, Nov.
 2016. http://www.sciencedirect.com/science/article/pii/S0167639316300413